Why More Men Get Vasectomies During March Madness

 And with the NCAA March Madness basketball tournament approaching, the annual event presents a convenient opportunity.

-“Major sporting events are a popular time for men to schedule a vasectomy because we advise them to take it easy for two to three days after the procedure,” says Jim Dupree, M.D., assistant professor of urology at Michigan Medicine, which has expanded vasectomy services at the University of Michigan surgery center in Livonia in anticipation of the March Madness rush.
+“Major sporting events are a popular time for men to schedule a vasectomy because we advise them to take it easy for two to three days after the procedure,” says Jim Dupree, M.D., associate professor of urology at Michigan Medicine, which has expanded vasectomy services at the University of Michigan surgery center in Livonia in anticipation of the March Madness rush.

 “For most men, this means sitting on the couch in front of their television, and sporting events offer them something to watch while resting.”